 Your turn to change lives

 BICfest should be proud of the work it’s doing and if you know someone who you think might benefit from a free taster session, let them know about it.
+[We hope BICfest will be able to restart after Covid-restrictions end].

 If their experience is anything like mine, when I attended all those years ago, you’ll change their life!
 Armed with an accessible climbing centre, volunteers who know their stuff and enough support to shake a stick at, you’ll be hard-pressed to find a reason not to come along.